Company Guides 6 min read ·

 External Factors

-Math questions present data exhibits with approximately 20 data points—roughly half are distractors.
-Calculators are allowed, but the real challenge is identifying which numbers matter.
+Math questions present data exhibits with approximately 20 data points — roughly half are distractors.
+Calculators are allowed, but the real challenge is identifying which numbers matter before you start computing.

-Pro tip: If the follow-up question asks you to “elaborate on your calculation,” your answer is likely correct.
-If Casey prompts you to “reconsider step X,” you probably made an error.
+Indicator from Casey: If the follow-up question asks you to “elaborate on your calculation,” your answer is likely correct.
+If Casey prompts you to “reconsider step X,” you probably made an error — but you cannot go back and fix it.

-The hardest category—no formula exists.
-You’re asked to brainstorm factors, root causes, or solutions within a specific context.
+The hardest category — no formula exists.
+You are asked to brainstorm factors, root causes, or solutions within a specific business context.

 Example: “What factors might explain the client’s declining customer retention rate?”

-Approach: Think across multiple dimensions—customer, product, competition, operations, external market.
-Select options that demonstrate breadth and business judgment, not just obvious answers.
+Approach: Think across multiple dimensions — customer behavior, product quality, competitive actions, operational issues, and external market shifts.
+Select options that demonstrate breadth and business judgment, not just the most obvious answers.

 BCG’s Scoring Criteria

-While BCG doesn’t publish exact weights, the assessment evaluates four dimensions based on our experience coaching candidates:
+While BCG does not publish exact weights, the assessment evaluates four dimensions based on patterns observed across our candidate coaching:

-Unlike older BCG assessments, Casey does not use negative scoring—you won’t lose points for wrong guesses.
-Always answer every question.
+Unlike older BCG assessments, Casey does not use negative scoring.
+You will not lose points for incorrect answers, so always respond to every question — even when uncertain.

 Casey vs. Traditional Case Interviews